 I love this so much more!!!
 In the new version of Flyaway, a Vivien Butterfly tags along at the bottom giving the bib necklace a better “plunge” look and the extra PIXIE butterfly was added at the top to attach around the neck, mirroring the other side.
 Instead of stabilizing the work with trimmed and sealed organza on the backside, I added flesh tone rings where stability was needed.
 The butterflies are more transparent and look bolder.
-Flyaway is on display in Blackfoot or available in my Etsy shop in the J Kohr Couture section!
+Flyaway is available in my Etsy shop in the J Kohr Couture section!
 I would love to hear what you have to say about the Flyaway transformation.
 Please feel free to comment below!

 Thanks everyone for stopping into Snappy Tatter-land.
 Feel free to use coupon code “LOVELACE” for free domestic shipping…it’s still active for a limited time!